Aging Gracefully: Why Am I So Cold?

 - Eating regular meals: For some, aging prompts loss of appetite.
 Therefore, it is important that elderly individual and caretakers actively strive to maintain a healthy diet.
 Complex carbs, cumin, bananas, chili, and avocado all have proven capabilities to indirectly help raise body temperature.
 Plus, hot drinks like tea or cocoa can prove a delicious way to keep warm.

 - Avoiding excessive alcohol intake: Though alcohol can make drinkers’ skin feel warmer, it actually lowers body temperature.
 What’s more, it can impede judgment and balance, placing older adults in vicarious situations.
-To learn more, read our article about alcohol consumption for seniors.

 - Improving the home: For some older individuals, becoming warmer may be as simple as turning up the thermostat.
 However, others may contend with poorly insulated walls, as well as cold drafts that blow through their windows and doors.